NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 - Notice that VM-Series is able to see the original client source IP for connections to to App Spokes
 - Try to identify your client source IP in the logs

-> &#10067; Why does VM-Series see the private NLB addresses as the destination instead of the public address?

 ###  3.17.6.
 Check Outbound Traffic Logs

 > &#8505; Since outbound traffic was not working earlier, let's check to see if it it making it to VM-Series.